 Perhaps the best part about an HSA is that your employees get to decide how their individual HSA money is spent.

-For instance, someone with an HSA that his employer has funded to the tune of $3,000 may decide that the funds will be used to:
+For instance, someone with a health spending account with an annual limit of $3,000 may decide that the funds will be used to:

 - Cover prescription medicines for themselves